Centaurus (The Centaur) Constellation

 The Latin genitive of the constellation name is "Centauri" (pronounced sɛnˈtɔːraɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Centauri (the brightest star of Centaurus based on the Bayer catalog); or 23 Centauri (the 23th star in the constellation of Centaurus based on the Flamsteed catalog).

-Sky chart of Centaurus from your location
+Sky Chart of Centaurus Constellation

 Here we provide a simplified sky chart of the Centaurus constellation.
 Alternatively it is possible to locate Centaurus in the night sky using our Online Interactive Planetarium.

-Visibility of Centaurus from your location
+Visibility of Centaurus Constellation

 Centaurus is currently not visible from Greenwich, United Kingdom [change]